kirenz/ds-python/docs/data.md

 scaler = MinMaxScaler()
 ```

+Note that `MinMaxScaler` is very sensitive to the presence of outliers.

 #### Encode categorical features

 Usually algorithms prefer to work with numbers, so we need to convert categorial variables from text to numbers.